Skip to content

 raise ConfigurationError(str(exc)) from exc

-self._token_hash_secret = token_hash_secret.encode()
+self._token_hash_secret = settings.token_hash_secret.encode()

-self.lifetime = lifetime
+self.lifetime = settings.lifetime

-self.token_bytes = token_bytes
+self.token_bytes = settings.token_bytes

-self.subject_decoder = subject_decoder
+self.subject_decoder = settings.subject_decoder

 destroy_token(token, user) async